 The Future of Medical Dietetics Starts Here

-The new Master of Dietetics and Nutrition degree program (MDN) is currently under development in collaboration with the College of Education and Human (EHE).
-This program is designed to be a two-year coordinated program to meet entry level requirements to become a Registered Dietitian Nutritionist (RDN).
+The new Master of Dietetics and Nutrition degree program (MDN) in collaboration with the College of Education and Human (EHE), is designed to be a two-year coordinated program to meet entry level requirements to become a Registered Dietitian Nutritionist (RDN).
 The Commission on Dietetic Registration (CDR) which is the credentialing body for the RDN credential is requiring candidates to have a graduate degree by the year 2024.
 The Ohio State University MDN will serve as a pilot program for the future graduate model for dietetics education.
 This model will combine graduate level coursework with multiple internship experiences in one degree.
 Upon successful completion, the graduate will be able to take the credentialing exam to become a RDN.

 Small Classes individual attentionFrom day one, Ohio State medical dietetics students have the advantage of small class sizes that permit plenty of individual attention and mentoring from faculty and staff.

 We provide translational and interdisciplinary collaborations for all students.
 Our students can be found harvesting produce with cancer survivors, designing menus for children with chronic disease, providing sports nutrition counseling for OSU athletes, participating in simulations and interprofessional training, conducting research, teaching at food pantries and schools, working in state-of-the-art medical facilities or alongside industry and corporate experts.